-The track list of the reissue appends the 20-track DreamWorks version with an entire disc of rarities and remixes, including a vintage Prince Paul and Automator interpretations and three never-released tracks from the Octagonecologyst sessions.
+The track list of the reissue appends the 20-track DreamWorks version with an entire disc of rarities and remixes, including vintage Prince Paul and Automator interpretations and three previously unreleased tracks from the Octagonecologyst sessions.

-"Essentially, they're tracks done at the time that didn't make the record," says producer Automator of the tracks, "Astro Embalming Fluid," "Redeye" and "I’ll Be There For You."
+"Essentially, they're tracks done at the time that didn't make the record," Nakamura tells Rolling Stone of the tracks "Astro Embalming Fluid," "Redeye" and "I’ll Be There For You."
 "Actually one of 'em probably should've been on the record.
 The record was long enough."

-The project was revisited after Automator decided to convert a pile of ADAT tapes from his old studio, the Glue Factory (a.k.a., his parent's basement), into ProTools.
+The project was revisited after Automator converted a pile of ADAT tapes from his old studio, the Glue Factory (a.k.a., his parent's basement), into ProTools.
 One of the tracks, "Redeye," which you can hear below, bumps with the same synth-noise and stream-of-consciousness raps that made Octagonecologyst an instant art-rap classic.

 "Well, the reason it wasn't on the album was because I think it brought down the futuristic level," says Automator.
 "But what was cool about it was the chaos.
 I equate that one with Airplane! the movie.
 I don't know why."

 The Dr. Octagon project began after the then-unknown Automator started constructing a pastiche of sci-fi burbles to expand a concept that Kool Keith introduced on two tracks with Kutmasta Kurt ("Dr. Octagon," "Technical Difficulties").
 Automator pitched Keith on the idea of a concept LP and they soon convened in his parents' San Francisco basement.